Brigadier Tony Faith CBE (Chair)

 Shaun Marriott (SRP Licensee Representative)

 Shaun has been involved in the radiation industry for over 20 years and has significant experience in instrument design, maintenance and testing, currently holding the role of Qualified Person.
-He was recently the Secretary for the Metrology & Measurement Science Committee, working towards the dissemination of best metrology practices and is currently a member of the Qualifications & Professional Standards Committee.
+He has served on a few SRP committees and is currently a member of the Qualifications and Professional Standards Committee.
 In addition to this he is part of the MoD Radiation Calibration Qualified Persons committee.
 Shaun has extensive knowledge in radiation metrology, the training required for these professionals and the challenges faced in terms of professional recognition in this field.

 Roger Wilson (SRP Licensee Representative)